Public launch of the Westminster Commission report – ‘In the Interests of Justice’

 - Why?
 MPs of all parties need to be involved in the APPG to help it thrive.

 - How?
-Write or by writing or emailing to ask them to attend events and to consider becoming a member of the group.
+Write or email to ask them to attend events and to consider becoming a member of the group.

 - To find out who your MP is, and their contact details, visit this link.